ForgeRock/openig-devops-guide/docker/sample3-oidc/readme.md

   A client ID and a client secret are created.
 Make a note of their values or keep the site open for the next step.

-2. Add Google Credentials to the Dockerfile, as indicated in the Dockerfile.
+2. In the `sample3-oidc` directory, edit the Dockerfile to add Google Credentials as indicated.

 3. Build the docker image:<br>
 $ `docker build -t sample3-oidc .`